pictograms.info

 Tern Pictogram TS0811 Fire alarm call point

 Regarding the test results available we recommend using pictogram TS0811 Fire alarm call point, an improved version of pictogram F005: Fire Alarm Call Point from ISO 7010, a registered safety sign.
-This pictogram is easily comprehensable for most persons even if just presented in black and white.
+This pictogram is easily comprehensible for most persons even if just presented in black and white.

 Tests of pictograms of referent Fire Alarm